 - Adding Cobra attic ventilation to make your home more energy-efficient while reducing moisture to increase the longevity of your roof's life span.

 - Installing hip and ridge asphalt shingles to stop water from infiltrating the roof.

 Frequently Asked Questions About Asphalt Roofs

 While three tab asphalt shingles typically last around 20 years, the higher end luxury or architectural shingles can last longer, barring damage from storms or harsh conditions.
 Since the lifespan of roof shingles can vary depending on several factors, such as the material, quality, installation method, and weather conditions please visit our comprehensive guide “How Long Do Roof Shingles Last?” for more information.

 Do you Offer a Warranty for your Shingles?

 Yes.
-Because we’ve earned the designation as an Owens Corning Platinum Preferred Contractor, we offer a Lifetime Warranty on shingles and other materials as well as workmanship.
+Because we’ve earned the designation as an Owens Corning Platinum Preferred Contractor, we offer a 50-year Warranty on shingles and other materials as well as workmanship.

 How Long Does It Take to Remove an Old Roof and Install a New Roof?